We help business and IT professionals to maximise value, success and ROI from

 Logo

-January 2024: We have a new article online at Open Access Government entitled "Seven Steps To Boost IT Business Value and Success!" using our Golden Value Circle™, to read this click here.
+April 2024: We have a new article online at Open Access Government entitled "Seven Steps To Boost IT Business Value and Success!
+Part II" using our Golden Value Circle™, to read this click here.
 You may find this alternative link to be clearer depending on your browser click here

-October 2023: We have an article online at Open Access Government telling how to reach for the sky and achieve the Holy Grail of business IT, i.e., maximum business value, success and ROI!
+October 2023: We've a new article up online at Open Access Government on how to achieve the Holy Grail of business IT, i.e. maximum business value, success and ROI!
 To read this click here.
 You may find this alternative link to be clearer depending on your browser click here

-September 2023: We are live online at Open Access Government, to see more about MaxVal Consultancy's unique services click here
+September 2023: We're now live online at Open Access Government; to read more about MaxVal Consultancy's unique Business Value Maximisation Framework (BVMF®) and range of services, plus several recent articles on IT and 'Digital Transformation' success click here

-August 2023: On August 29th David Jacobs presented a deeper dive into IT value maximisation using BVMF® entitled A Closer Look At The Elephant (Part I) for the IIBA UK North and Scotland.
-For more information, access to the slides and recording (IIBA login required to run recording) click here.
-Further such sessions are scheduled for 25th January 2024 (Part II) and spring 2024 (Part III) (date tbc).
+August 2023: David Jacobs presented a deeper dive into IT value maximisation using BVMF® entitled A Closer Look At The Elephant (Part I) for the IIBA UK North and Scotland.
+For more information and the recording on IIBA UK's website click here (the video starts 4 minutes into the presentation).
+The slides are here as a pdf: Slides-290823

 May 2023: On May 23rd we ran a live value maximisation clinic at GovNet's Digital Government conference at London's QEII Centre.
 Visitors brought their IT business value challenges and we showed them models and techniques from our Business Value Maximisation Framework (BVMF®) that help organisations to gain dramatically improved results.